-B. Surgical action on the fetus's body
+Surgical Action on the Fetus's Body

 There are ways of ending a pregnancy by ending the life of one of the joined organisms.
-Examples include resection of conscientious objection to methotrexate or salpingostomy to opt out of providing either or both.
-We agree that the ultimate purpose of these interventions is a life-saving one for the mother.

-16 American Association of Pro-Life Obstetricians & Gynecologists.
-AAPLOG Practice Bulletin no. 9: "Ectopic Pregnancy."
-Issues Law Med.
-In press. www.aaplog.org the fetus in D&C, dismemberment and disarticulation of a living fetus in D&E, and selective reduction of one or more fetuses in multiple gestations.
+Examples include resection of the fetus in D&C, dismemberment and disarticulation of a living fetus in D&E, and selective reduction of one or more fetuses in multiple gestations.